-\boxtimes Aesthetics Greenhouse Gas Emissions Public Services Agriculture and Forestry Resources Hazards and Hazardous Materials Recreation \boxtimes Air Quality \boxtimes Hydrology and Water Quality \boxtimes Transportation \boxtimes Biological Resources \boxtimes Land Use and Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources \boxtimes Utilities and Service Systems Energy \boxtimes Noise Wildfire Geology and Soils Population and Housing \boxtimes Mandatory Findings of Significance ENV IRONMENTAL DETERM INA TION On the e basis of this initial evaluation n: I find that the proposed proje NEGATIVE DECLARATION OULD NOT have a significant ill be prepared. t effe ct on the environment, and a I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+\boxtimes Aesthetics Greenhouse Gas Emissions Public Services Agriculture and Forestry Resources Hazards and Hazardous Materials Recreation \boxtimes Air Quality \boxtimes Hydrology and Water Quality \boxtimes Transportation \boxtimes Biological Resources \boxtimes Land Use and Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources \boxtimes Utilities and Service Systems Energy \boxtimes Noise Wildfire Geology and Soils Population and Housing \boxtimes Mandatory Findings of Significance ENV IRONMENTAL DETERM INA [°] TION On th e basis of this initial evaluation n: I find that the proposed proje NEGATIVE DECLARATION OULD NOT have a significant ill be prepared. effe ct on the environment, and a I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measure based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Date: September 26, 2023 s Ron Munds, General Mar nager
+I find that the proposed proje ENVIRONMENTAL IMPA AY have a significant effect o EPORT is required. n the environment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measure based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. because all potentially signif NEGATIVE DECLARATIO mitigated pursuant to that ea icant ON purlier l project could have a significant effects (a) have been analyzed arsuant to applicable standards EIR or NEGATIVE DECLAR ased upon the proposed project l ade , and ATIO quately in an earlier EIR or (b) have been avoided or ON, including revisions or Date: s igned: Ron Munds, General Mar nager